yiisoft/docs/guide/en/start/creating-project.md

 to avoid many unnecessary system `stat()` calls.

-Also, note that when running an HTTPS server, you need to add `fastcgi_param HTTPS on;` so that Yii can properly detect if a connection is secure.
+Also, note that when running an HTTPS server, you need to add `fastcgi_param HTTPS on;` so that Yii can detect if a connection is secure.

 ### NGINX Unit <span id="nginx-unit"></span>